vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

-This adds some useful information to the `/info` endpoint.
+After rebuilding and restarting the `/info` endpoint displays some git info.
 ```json
 {
   "git": {